 The cornerstones of CQUniversity are access and support.
 For more than 20 years, we have made university possible for thousands of people who want to attend university but who may not have had the pre-requisite knowledge or skills to start a degree.
-We offer five major starter programs (four of them are free) to help students of all ages prepare for university.
-Designed for customers entering specific disciplines, educationally disadvantaged students and those who may not have been in the classroom for years, the programs currently enrol about 1000 students annually.
+We offer five major starter courses (four of them are free) to help students of all ages prepare for university.
+Designed for customers entering specific disciplines, educationally disadvantaged students and those who may not have been in the classroom for years, the courses currently enrol about 1000 students annually.

 Whilst we believe that each student must graduate with practical and measurable characteristics, we equally believe that each student has a unique learning journey and that their journey changes through time.
-We therefore work within a concept of learner support known as the Student Learning Journey, which improves students' outcomes while enhancing their level of learning independence by actively and systematically reaching out to assess each individual's level of learning.
-Not only does this increase academic progress rates, it improves teaching and student satisfaction.
+We, therefore, work within a concept of learner support known as the Student Learning Journey, which improves students' outcomes while enhancing their level of learning independence by actively and systematically reaching out to assess each individual's level of learning.
+Not only does this increase academic progress rates, but it also improves teaching and student satisfaction.
 Our academic support for students has been described as amongst best practice by AUQA (the Australian Universities Quality Agency).

 CQUniversity has consistently demonstrated rates of positive graduate outcomes, employment and starting salaries that are among the best in Australia.
 For example, the Australian Graduate Survey 2009 shows that CQUniversity has an overall employment rate of 87.7% compared to the national average of 79.2%.